tiagoc-santos/ML-Homeworks/README.md

 # Machine Learning Homeworks
 Machine Learning 2024/2025 Homeworks

-Here you can find the homework's guidelines, our solutions and the mandatory report (in portuguese).
+Here you can find the homework's guidelines, our solutions and the mandatory report.

 ## Grades: